Disclaimer: This information should not be interpreted as an endorsement of cryptocurrency or any specific

 What to look out for

 - The exchange rate.
-Since Cryptonit’s exchange rate is 2% to 3% lower than the mid-market rate, you will lose money when buying and selling bitcoins.
+Because Cryptonit’s exchange rate is 2% to 3% lower than the mid-market rate, you will lose money when buying and selling bitcoins.

 - Double fees through the exchange rate.
 You’ll lose money twice on the exchange rate when you buy bitcoin and then sell it for another currency.